THE SCHOOLS OF MCKEEL ACADEMY

 - The primary contact of individuals who have come in contact with a positive COVID-19 case, will receive an email from the school informing you of an exposure.

-- If your student and household/immediate family are symptom free, your student(s) may remain in school.
+- If your student is symptom free or has been fully vaccinated, your student(s) may remain in school.

-- If your student and anyone in your household/immediate family are presenting symptoms, please do not send any of your students to school and contact our COVID Care Coordinator.
+- If your student is presenting symptoms, please do not send your student to school and contact our COVID Care Coordinator.

 Please remember FERPA, HIPPA and other privacy laws restrict us from disclosing or confirming any personally identifiable information.
 We cannot identify anyone who receives a positive result.